NinaZurash/NinaZurash/README.md

     <a style="font-weight: bold; font-size:26px" href="">Portfolio</a>
 </p>

-🛠️ 4 years of hands-on experience in crafting innovative software solutions.
+💻 4 years of hands-on experience in crafting innovative software solutions.
 Proficient in a wide range of programming languages and technologies for both web and immersive experiences.

-👨‍💻 At the heart of it, I'm a problem solver.
-My expertise spans the realms of programming, web development, e-commerce, back-end architecture, and the exciting realms of VR, AR, and video game development.
+💡 My capabilities span programming, web development, and the dynamic fields of VR, AR, and video game development.

-🔬 Notably, I've contributed to pioneering data visualization applications pivotal to CERN's experiments.
-My work was showcased at ICHEP2020, highlighting the fusion of technology and science.
+🌐 Actively involved in advancing data visualization applications critical to CERN's experiments.

-🚀 Currently working as a Fullstack Sowftware Developer at CERN.
+💼 Currently serving as a Fullstack Software Developer at CERN.

 ## Companies worked at